EventStore/EventStore/docs/server/database.md

 | YAML                 | `Db` |
 | Environment variable | `EVENTSTORE_DB` |

 **Default**: the default database location is platform specific.
-On Windows and macOS (when not running as `root`), the database will be stored in the `data` directory inside the EventStoreDB installation location.
-On Linux and on macOS (when running as `root`), it will be `/var/lib/eventstore`.
+On Windows, the database will be stored in the `data` directory inside the EventStoreDB installation location.
+On Linux, it will be `/var/lib/eventstore`.

 ## In-memory database